January, May & August

 - Pre departure briefing – all volunteers are invited to a group briefing prior to departure

-- On arrival – all volunteers have a five-day group orientation in Fiji
+- On arrival – all volunteers have a seven-day group orientation in Fiji

 Free Time & Travel

 Your evening and weekend activities will depend partly on which island you are placed.
 In more rural locations, your hosts will include you in their social gatherings and will make you feel at home in no time.
 If you are placed on Ovalau island, you will find internet cafes, shops and other amenities in Nadi, where the international airport is located.
 Many tourist activities are also available in Nadi all year round.